 It may be more practical to hire a professional accountant to perform your high-risk processes.
 CPAs and Certified Fraud Examiners can provide extensive help in fraud detection.
 At Redmond Accounting, we provide multiple accounting services and are experts in cloud-based accounting technology.
 We can improve your accounting process by helping your business pay invoices, get paid faster, and can help protect your small business from fraud.
 Schedule a consultation with one of our team members today to get started!

-Watch our webinar all about Take Action Against Fraud: 5 Things You Can Do Today Fraud is something no one wants to think about.
+Take Action Against Fraud: 5 Things You Can Do Today Watch our webinar all about Take Action Against Fraud: 5 Things You Can Do Today Fraud is something no one wants to think about.
 However, businesses of 100 or less employees suffered $150,000 in losses on average.
 AND it typically takes up to 14 months to detect the fraud.
-Watch the reply for a discussion on proper controls to protect…
+Watch…

+What does it take to be an outsourced CFO / BPO business?
 We were interviewed by Intuitive Accountant.
 I recently had the opportunity to catch up with 3 of the profession's hands on experts in BPO and Outsourced CFO.
-Peter Cullen (Core Performance Consulting) and John and Laura Redmond (Redmond Accounting) shared their views, experience and opinions on the Outsourced CFO/BPO businesses.
-This topic is of particular interest to me because…
+Peter Cullen (Core Performance Consulting) and John and Laura Redmond (Redmond Accounting) shared their views, experience and opinions on the…

-We're honored to be one of 40 best and brightest minds in accounting invited to Intuit's Accounting Professionals VIP Summit.
+Intuit Accounting Professionals VIP Summit We're honored to be one of 40 best and brightest minds in accounting invited to Intuit's Accounting Professionals VIP Summit.
 "The #IntuitSummit 2013 celebrated the best and brightest minds in the accounting industry by showcasing the new QuickBooks 2014, sharing Intuit's vision for the future, and listening to the voice of our customers.
-Check out the new QuickBooks Accountant edition…
+Check out…

-Check fraud is a very real threat that can cripple a small business.
+$2 Tip Check fraud is a very real threat that can cripple a small business.
 70% of organizations experienced check fraud last year.
 We've helped victims of it strengthen their security protocols.
-Common check fraud techniques include photocopying valid checks to deposit multiple times, creating fraudulent checks with stolen bank account information, and soaking stolen checks in chemical washes to remove the…
+Common check fraud techniques include photocopying valid checks to deposit multiple times, creating fraudulent checks with stolen bank account information, and soaking stolen checks in chemical washes to…

 Overview of Paycheck Protection Program In an effort to support businesses during the coronavirus pandemic, The Paycheck Protection Program (PPP) gave out $525 million in loans.
 This was distributed to about 5.2 million companies between April 3 and August 8.
 That’s a great deal of money, and you’d think that it would be enough to help.
 The problem was that…